Next-to-leading order QCD corrections to electromagnetic production and decay of fully charm tetraquarks: Introduction

 In this paper, we investigate the interaction strength between photons and fully charm tetraquark states.
 Although their couplings are certainly weaker compared to processes involving gluons, such interactions can provide new observables that will contribute to a deeper understanding of exotic states in the $J/\psi$ pair spectrum.
-On one hand, the decay of fully charm tetraquark states into two photons offers a new decay channel distinct from $J/\psi$ pair hadronic final states.
+On the one hand, the decay of fully charm tetraquark states into two photons offers a new decay channel distinct from $J/\psi$ pair hadronic final states.
 Using photon final states allows for a clearer view of the internal structural features of fully charm tetraquark states.
-On the other hand, ultraperipheral collisions (UPCs), which are reactions where two ions interact via their cloud of virtual photons, provide a novel production mechanism and offer new experimental detection opportunities.
+On the other hand, ultra-peripheral collisions (UPCs), which are reactions where two ions interact via their cloud of virtual photons, provide a novel production mechanism and offer new experimental detection opportunities.
 Related studies of exotic hadrons in UPCs can also be found in Refs.~\cite{Esposito:2021ptx,dEnterria:2025ecx}.

 Since fully charm tetraquark states are composed entirely of heavy quarks, we can employ the nonrelativistic QCD (NRQCD) effective theory to separate the high- and low-energy scale interactions in their production and decay processes, thereby enabling factorized calculations for these processes~\cite{Bodwin:1994jh}.
 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:NRQCD}, we will present the formula for the electromagnetic decays of fully charm tetraquarks.
-In Sec.~\ref{sec:NLO}, the next-to-leading order calculation to short-distance coefficients are obtained.
+In Sec.~\ref{sec:NRQCD}, we present the formula for the electromagnetic decays of fully charm tetraquarks.
+In Sec.~\ref{sec:NLO}, the next-to-leading order calculation of short-distance coefficients is obtained.
 In Sec.~\ref{sec:UPC}, the $\gamma+\gamma\to T_{4c}$ photoproduction processes are studied.
-The cross section of UPCs for different heavy ion-ion systems and electron-positron collision are also given.
+The cross sections of UPCs for different heavy-ion systems and electron-positron collisions are also given.
 We will discuss the phenomenological numerical results in Sec.~\ref{sec:Res}.
-The conclusion is given in the end.
+The conclusion is given at the end.